 Some stand mixers tout "planetary action" mixing; this means that the beaters take an elliptical path around the bowl to ensure uniform mixing.
 Most, even the cheapest, come with three basic attachments: a paddle for general mixing, a whisk for beating cream or egg whites, and a dough hook for kneading bread dough.

 Hand mixers are typically 200 to 250 watts of power, and for the thinner mixtures that these are typically used with, a motor that is 200 to 225 watts should work just fine.
 Features to watch for are the types of beater attachments included, the range of speeds, and whether there is a storage case for the accessories.

-Don't bother with a hand mixer that has a dough hook – chances are the motor isn't powerful enough to handle bread dough anyway, and at any rate, it would be too uncomfortable holding the mixer over a bowl for the amount of time it takes to machine-knead dough.
+Don't bother with a hand mixer that has a dough hook.
+Chances are the motor isn't powerful enough to handle bread dough.
+It would also be too uncomfortable holding the mixer over a bowl for the amount of time it takes to machine-knead dough.